schorschii/QuickSync4Linux/README.md

 END:VCARD
 ```

+### Picture Format
+Important: your image size should match the screen/clip size which can be found by the `info` command.
+The device will crash and reboot otherwise when trying to open a non-conform file.

+When using GIMP for image creation, use the following values in the JPG export dialog:
+- set "Quality" to 80 or below
+- do **not** "Save Exif data"
+- do **not** "Save XMP data"
+- do **not** "Save thumbnail"
+- do **not** "Save color profile"
+- **disable** "Progressive" in the "Advanced Options"

+## Dial When Clicking `tel:` Links
+To start a call with you Gigaset when clicking `tel:` links, you need to register QuickSync4Linux as `tel:` handler in your operating system.
+On Linux, you do this by copying `quicksync4linux.desktop` into `/usr/share/applications` and then execute `update-desktop-database`.

+`quicksync` must be in you `PATH` variable.
+You can simply create a symlink for this: `sudo ln -s /path/to/your/quicksync.py /usr/local/bin/quicksync`.

 ## Tested Devices
 Please let me know if you tested this script with another device (regardless of whether it was successful or not).